-The architectonic, ‘insides’ of Mark Whalen’s private, adolescently flavored worlds connect us (formally) to the proto-abstract ‘shadow-boxes’ of Giotto, or the shallow, tessellated, interiors of Persian miniatures.
+The architectonic, ‘insides’ of Mark Whalen’s private, adolescently flavored worlds owe as much (formally) to the proto-abstract ‘shadow-boxes’ of Giotto, or the shallow, tessellated, interiors of Persian miniatures, as they do to the monstrously incremental, ‘outsider’ architecture of Jess Johnson.
 Whalen’s airless, sunless social arenas, populated with bloodless, attenuated homunculi – generic, everyman, stand-ins – have as much in common with the flattened and tilted pictorial spaces of Bruegel as with the monstrously activated psychological zones of the Hairy Who.

 Whalen’s worlds exist in a sort of alternate art-historical universe; a kind of parallel world where the muscularly thrusting theatrics of Baroque painting has yet to breach painting’s viewer-excluding, pictorial, fourth wall.
 Where all ruction is safely ensconced in a depictive bell jar.